STOR-i/sgmcmc/README.md

  - [Gaussian Mixture](https://stor-i.github.io/sgmcmc///articles/gaussMixture.html)
  - [Logistic Regression](https://stor-i.github.io/sgmcmc///articles/logisticRegression.html)

+The SGMCMC algorithms can also be run step by step, which allows custom storage of parameters using test functions, or sequential estimates.
+Useful if your chain is too large to fit into memory!
+This requires a better knowledge of TensorFlow.
+An example of this is given in the [neural network](https://stor-i.github.io/sgmcmc///articles/nn.html) vignette.

 Finally full details of the API can be found [here](https://stor-i.github.io/sgmcmc///reference/index.html).

 For the source code, and bug reporting, see the [Github page](https://github.com/STOR-i/sgmcmc).